-We expect that the shares of AAMC common stock will be quoted on OTCQX under the trading symbol "AAMC" following completion of the Separation.
+We expect that the shares of AAMC common stock will listed on the [] under the trading symbol "[]" following completion of the Separation.
 Trading of AAMC common stock will begin on a "when-issued" basis on [], 2012.
 See "The Separation-Listing and Trading of the Shares of AAMC Common Stock."